Use the online GPM tool to apply for a special permit.

 Special Road Train Operating Permits Regulation.

 The framework set out in this regulation aims to ensure road user safety.
-The road trains targeted by this regulation generally consist of a road tractor hauling two semi-trailers, each of which can be up to 16.2 meters long.
+The road trains targeted by this regulation generally consist of a road tractor hauling two semi-trailers, each of which can be up to 16.2 m long.
 This road train configuration is used for the transportation of high volume and low mass loads.

 Section 463 of the

 Highway Safety Code (Chapter C-24.2) prohibits the driving of outsized vehicles on public roads.
 However, the section stipulates that a special permit may be issued for certain situations.

 Section 621 of the Highway Safety Code stipulates that the government can, by regulation, determine the formalities for obtaining a special permit and the conditions attached to such a permit.
 By virtue of this authority, the government has adopted the